edoddridge/MITgcm_funcs/mitgcm/mainpage.md

 Create a conda environment called ‘VENV’ with base python installed inside it

 \code
-conda create --  name VENV python
+conda create --name VENV python
 \endcode

 activate this environment with